-If you are interested in applying for a distinguished fellowship, you should make an appointment to speak with someone in Global Education, room 12-189.
+If you are interested in applying for a distinguished fellowship, you should make an appointment to speak with someone in Global Education, located on the 3rd floor of E39.

 In addition, other MIT offices maintain and disseminate information regarding scholarships and fellowships, and many other universities have useful websites as well.
 Check the GECD and other sites below for information and follow up with specific offices for details.